Skip to main content

 Dementia Australia Advisory Committee

-Members of the Dementia Australia Advisory Committee standing together looking at the camera and smiling.
+The Dementia Australia Advisory Committee, standing together and looking at the camera.

 The group, previously known as the Alzheimer’s Australia Dementia Advisory Committee, was founded in 2013.
 It was established in response to people with dementia around Australia who wanted to be involved in advocating for the needs of people with dementia and their families.